Configuring AWS Devices

 • A security group allowing to or from an IPv4 or IPv6 address.

-When creating a rule in Security Cloud Control that contains an AWS security group, keep the following limitations in mind:
+When creating a rule in Security Cloud Control that contains an AWS security group, keep these limitations in mind:

 • Security Cloud Control translates rules that contain multiple entities, such as more than one port or subnet, into separate rules before deploying them to an AWS VPC.